-Network Agent is a software component used to filter protocols other than HTTP and HTTPS.
+This section applies to Web solutions.
+Network Agent is a software component used either to filter protocols other than HTTP and HTTPS (with Web Security Gateway, or when Web Security (no Content Gateway proxy) is integrated with a third-party proxy or cache), or to enable all Web filtering (in standalone deployments of Web Security solutions).
 It provides bandwidth optimization data and enhanced logging detail.